 a.
 Signs related to “school spirit” shall be permitted pending the approval of the Residential Life office.
 Each sign shall be evaluated on a “case by case” basis.

 6. Balconies may not be used for storage purposes (including, but not limited to: garbage, indoor furniture, and bicycles)

 Bicycles, Motorcycles, and Scooters

-Bicycles may either be stored in a student's room, or on bike racks provided by the university.
+Bicycles may either be stored in a student's room, or on bike racks provided by the university, and are prohibited from being stored in any other location.
 Bikes may be stored in a student's room as long as all roommates agree to storage of the bike in the room.

 Bike racks can be found in the following locations:

 1. Behind Oak Hall

 4. In front of specific Village Apartment locations

 Storage of bikes (or other items) underneath the stairwells in the Village Apartments is prohibited.

 Bicycles found abandoned in or around residential facilities at the close of the semester will be confiscated.